isomerpages/moe-etd-tflb/_21cc-navigator/21CC Navigator.md

 </div>

-<center><p>21CC Navigator is a learning package on SLS that comprises 6 E21CC Quests*
-and a Welcome Guide to support teachers in kickstarting the development of E21CC.
-Assign it to your students as home-based learning or complete the quests in class to help raise students' awareness of the E21CC.
+<center><p>21CC Navigator is a set of resources for schools to develop E21CC through SLS.
+We have a learning package to raise students' awareness of the E21CC and a toolkit to develop CAIT through the Total Curriculum.
 <br>
 </p>
 <p>E21CC Quests are SLS lessons that include lesson activities and interactives